MazamaScience/AQ-SPEC-documentation/Azure_Data_Processing_Setup.md

 When everything is finished: Click "Go to resource"

 ----

-> Setup is now finished.
-From here on, provisioning takes place in the instance.
+> Setup of the VM is now finished.
+> From here on, provisioning takes place inside the instance.
 ----

 ## Provision the Virtual Machine